lujiazho/SegDrawer/README.md

 - Eraser
 - Download

-After Seg-Everything, the downloaded files would include .zip file.
+After Seg-Everything, the downloaded files would include .zip file, which contains all cut-offs.

 <table>
   <tr>